tuvalutorture/SIMAS/README.md

 #### - call
 * call a function
+* Important: When passing in or returning a LIST, it will be an ALIAS to the list passed/returned (meaning any modifications to the new list will also apply to the original list).
+This is intentional behaviour, as to replicate the behaviour of SIMASJS.
 * OPERAND 1: The name of the function of which to execute
 * OPERAND 2 (and every even-numbered operand hereon): Only needed if function takes args.
 The type of data that the arg passed is.
-V for a pre-existing variable, B for a boolean constant, N for a NUM constant, and S for a string constant.
+V for a pre-existing variable, L is for a pre-existing list, B for a boolean constant, N for a NUM constant, and S for a string constant.
 * OPERAND 3 (and every odd-numbered operand hereon): Only needed if function takes args.
 The data of the passed argument.

 #### - end